-29. The method of claim 19, wherein when the representation of the at least one folder is created, an additional representation on the file explorer interface is created that represents the at least one file, such that the email message is sent without including the at least one file as an attachment of the at least one email message, and the storage at the second node does not store the at least one file when the representation of the at least one folder is created, both for avoiding the at least one file from having to be communicated to and stored at the second node until the at least one file is requested by a user at the second node using the additional representation.
+38. The method of claim 37, wherein the at least one folder and the at least one file are stored and synchronized utilizing at least one server, and wherein the at least one email message is caused to be sent without including the at least one file as an attachment of the at least one email message, and the second node is not caused to store the at least one file in connection with the creation of the representation of the at least one file from having to be communicated to and stored at the second node without the at least one file being requested by a user at the second node using the additional representation.